yytzsy/GTP/README.md

-# GTP
+# Sentence Specified Dynamic Video Thumbnail Generation
+by Yitian Yuan, Lin Ma and Wenwu Zhu

-Code for the paper: "Sentence Specified Dynamic Video Thumbnail Generation", implemented with tensorflow.
+Code and dataset for the paper: "Sentence Specified Dynamic Video Thumbnail Generation", implemented with tensorflow.

 ## Dataset